ntlind/forecastframe/README.md

 ## License

-This software isn't available for commercial use at this time as we consider the right open-source license to use.
+This software isn't available for commercial use at this time.
 Please reach out to us at `hello@quantilegroup.com` with any inquiries.

 ## Installation